lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 *note: correction-cancellation is a particularly complicated variation type and should be considered very likely to recieve change and alteration in the next release of the guidelines*

 A cancellation is a correction of a correction.
-This gives us nine theoretical types following the logic of the corrections as described above.
-The correction of a correction would simply be a correction wrapped in a paretn correction.
-Some of those nine permutations are not materially possible.

-We support the following types of *corrections of corrections* :
+This gives us nine theoretical (resulting from the combination of `correction-addition`, `correction-deletion`, and `correction-substitution`) types following the logic of the corrections described above.
+Thus a correction of a correction would simply be a correction wrapped in a parent correction.
+Some of those nine permutations are not materially possible, and thus we support the following 4 types of *corrections of corrections* :

 1. deletion-of-addition
 2. deletion-of-deletion